Arctostaphylos catalinae

 Arctostaphylos catalinae, known by the common name Santa Catalina Island manzanita, is a species of manzanita native to Southern California.
+The evergreen shrub is found growing naturally only on Catalina and Santa Cruz Islands on the coast ridges.
+It thrives in maritime chaparral and can be used in coastal gardens.

-Distribution
+Distribution and habitat

 The plant is endemic to Santa Catalina Island, one of the southern Channel Islands of California.

-The plant grows in maritime chaparral habitats, on the ridges of Catalina Island.
+The plant grows in maritime chaparral habitats, on the ridges of Catalina Island at elevations from 1150 to 1500 ft (350 to 460 m).

 Description

 Arctostaphylos catalinae is a shrub usually exceeding 2 m in height, sometimes taking a treelike form up to 5 m tall.
 It is glandular and covered in white bristles.

 The leaves also have fine bristles.
 The dull, light green blades are up to 5 centimeters long by 3 wide.

+The bloom period is from February to April with white, pink flowers.
 The flowers are borne in an open, branching inflorescence with leaflike bracts.

 The fruit is a spherical drupe up to 1.5 centimeters wide.

+Ecology

+Arctostaphylos catalinae beneficials include hummingbirds (nectar) and insects.

+A primary threat to Arctostaphylos catalinae included feral goats.
+The goats were removed in 2001 and since then the plant has been actively recovering.

+Unlike other manzanita species, this one lacks a basal burl.
+Without the ability to sprout from a basal burl after a fire, it uses seed germination for regeneration.

+Cultivation and uses

+The Santa Catalina Island manzanita can be used as an ornamental shrub in gardens.
+It requires full sun, very low water, and is adaptable to different soil conditions.